Axway/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 ### Authorization with OAuth 2.0

 The HTTP Poller Publisher is able to fetch data from an API that is secured with [OAuth2 protocol](https://datatracker.ietf.org/doc/html/rfc6749).
-As The HTTP Poller publisher will authenticate to the authorization server without any end-user interaction, the OAuth2 authorization grant type supported is [client credentials](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4).
+As the HTTP Poller publisher will authenticate to the authorization server without any end-user interaction, the only OAuth2 authorization grant type supported is [client credentials](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4).
 The HTTP Poller publisher is able to initiate an OAuth2 authorization workflow with the following capabilities:

 * The HTTP Poller publisher initiates an OAuth2 authorization workflow on the authorization server url on every polling.
 Refresh token mechanism is not implemented.